Tayyabah-Rehman/AI-Freelancer-Assistant/README.md

 - **Proxy-aware** (`ProxyFix`) for correct behavior behind Render/Railway/nginx
 - **File upload validation**: type and size restrictions on avatar uploads
 - **User enumeration protection**: password reset gives the same response whether or not an email is registered
+- **Prompt injection defenses** on every AI-generation route: system prompts include an instruction-hierarchy notice, user-submitted text is wrapped in explicit delimiters so the model can distinguish data from instructions, and common injection phrasing is detected and logged for monitoring
 - Environment-driven debug mode — Flask's debugger is automatically disabled in production

 Known, intentional gaps (flagged rather than hidden): no email verification on signup, no 2FA, no Content-Security-Policy header yet (would require refactoring inline styles first).